amosproj/amos2023ss02-open-search-meta-data-hub/README.md

 URL_CORE_1=https://metadahub.de/example
 PW_USER_CORE_1=testpw
 ```
+5) You should set the Linux setting `vm.max_map_count` to at least 262144.
+This is required by OpenSearch.
+You can read more about it in the [OpenSearch-Documenation](https://opensearch.org/docs/latest/install-and-configure/install-opensearch/index/#important-settings).
-5) Navigate to the `src/`-folder and execute `docker compose up`.
+6) Navigate to the `src/`-folder and execute `docker compose up`.
 Alternatively, you can also execute `docker compose up -d` for detached mode.
-6) Our website runs on port 8000, so you should be able to access it on [localhost:8000](localhost:8000).
+7) Our website runs on port 8000, so you should be able to access it on [localhost:8000](localhost:8000).
-7) Top stop all services, run `docker compose down` in `src/`.
+8) Top stop all services, run `docker compose down` in `src/`.
-8) You can use the `-v`-option in the last command to clear persistent data (e.g. to clear imported data).
+9) You can use the `-v`-option in the last command to clear persistent data (e.g. to clear imported data).
 This action cannot be undone!